Your guide to PPC keyword research: Making the most of every click

 So, how do you start looking for PPC keywords that are not only valuable but affordable too?

-While PPC and SEO research both have different goals, they start in a similar way: With brainstorming.
+While PPC services and SEO research both have different goals, they start in a similar way: With brainstorming.
 The starting point of your keyword research needs to be the website landing page that you’ve created for your ad copy.
 Every great PPC campaign has a corresponding landing page that delivers whatever your ad claims to offer.

 Scan your landing page and pluck keywords from the text.
 For instance, if you’re trying to get people to download your latest social media marketing software, then you might start looking at phrases like: “Social media marketing software download” “Free social media marketing software trial”, and so on.